Radialsum/X800W/README.md

 * cc e 2048.cpp
 * cc 7 2048.cpp

-or to see more warnings:
+Or to see more warnings:

 * cc e 2048.cpp -Wall
 * cc 7 2048.cpp -Weffc++ -pedantic -Wunused

-and also try `2048 --version` to see the details.
+And also try `2048 --version` to see the details.

+> Note: cc.bat uses numeric identifiers for compilers to make it easier to call
+> from Vim as *makeprg*; see *_vimrc* in *config repo*.

 License